PsichiX/Oxygengine/book/src/concepts/ha-renderer/introduction.md

-Material domain and material graphs always work in tandem, material domain job is to preprocess vertex and uniform data and send it to material graph (via specific interface that given domain defines) for it to post process that data and send it back for material domain to store it properly in target outputs.
+Material domain and material graphs always work in tandem, material domain job is to preprocess vertex and uniform data and send it to material graph (via specific interface that given domain defines) for it to postprocess that data and send it back for material domain to store it properly in target outputs.

 The reason for them being separate units is because HA renderer aims for in case